PizzaMGx/obsidian_work/Posts/Building a Self-Hosted Monitoring Dashboard with Streamlit and Django For Dota 2 Stats.md

 The goal?
 To track my personal match history, identify patterns like the best times of day or week to play, and see whether I’m actually improving over time.
 Along the way, I got to apply skills in API integration, data wrangling, and front-end visualization—all in Python.

-### What I Wanted to Analyze

-I wanted to understand:
+### Objectives of this project

-- ✅ My total matches, wins, losses, and winrate
+-  My total matches, wins, losses, and Winrate
-- 🏆 My most successful heroes
+-  My most successful heroes
-- 📅 Which days of the week I perform best
+-  Radiant And Dire Winrate
-- ⏰ What days are the most effective to play
+-  What days are the most effective to play

 ---